In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Results

 \subsection{Reason \& Trustor}

 \textbf{Classification Results.} Table~\ref{tab:Reason Trustor Classification} reports model performance on identifying the implied \textit{Reason} for \textit{Trust} or \textit{Distrust}, as well as the \textit{Trustor} in each post.
-For \textit{Reason}, performance is relatively strong across models, with most achieving high F1 scores.
-GPT-5-mini performs best (F1 = 0.78), surpassing other models on both precision and recall.
-For \textit{Trustor}, F1 scores are around 0.65 and 0.68.
-GPT-4o achieves the highest F1 (0.68), narrowly ahead of GPT-5-mini (0.67), though GPT-5-mini shows slightly higher recall (R = 0.71).
-Given this close parity, combined with cost considerations and the benefit of consistency across tasks, we adopted GPT-5-mini for labeling both \textit{Reason} and \textit{Trustor} in our dataset.
+Performance was relatively strong across models for both tasks.
+For \textit{Reason}, GPT-5-mini performed best (F1 = 0.87), surpassing other models on both precision and recall.
+For \textit{Trustor}, F1 scores were very close.
+GPT-5.1 and GPT-4.1 achieved the highest F1 (0.8), though GPT-5.1 showed slightly higher recall and precision.
+Given these results, we adopted GPT-5-mini for \textit{Reason} and GPT-5.1 for \textit{Trustor} to label the rest of our dataset with batch processing.

-\textbf{Reasons of Trust \& Distrust.} Figure~\ref{fig:reason_and_labels} shows the distribution of \textit{Reasons} cited for posts labeled as \textit{Trust}, \textit{Distrust}, and \textit{Both}.
-Across all three categories, personal experience using AI accounts for the majority of posts, indicating that direct interaction with GenAI is the primary driver of both \textit{Trust}, \textit{Distrust}.
-Among secondary reasons, reports from media or experts appear more frequently in \textit{Trust} and \textit{Both} posts than in \textit{Distrust}, while references to responsible companies are more common in \textit{Distrust}.
-Mentions of social media discussions, peer influence, or family experiences are minimal across all categories, suggesting these external factors play only a supplementary role.
-Overall, these results reinforce that trust and distrust in GenAI are framed predominantly through first-hand use, with external narratives adding nuance but less weight \cite{openai2025howpeopleareusingchatgpt}.
+\textbf{Reasons of Trust.} Figure~\ref{fig:reason_and_labels} shows the distribution of \textit{reasons} cited for posts labeled as \textit{Trust}, \textit{Distrust}, and \textit{Both}.
+Across all three categories, personal experience using AI accounts for the majority of posts, indicating that direct interaction with GenAI was the primary driver of both \textit{Trust} and \textit{Distrust}.
+Among secondary reasons, general perception of AI appeared more frequently in \textit{Trust} posts, while references to responsible companies were more common in \textit{Distrust}.
+Media or experts' reports were cited as the secondary reason for posts tagged as \textit{Both}.
+Mentions of social media discussions, peer influence, or family experiences were minimal, suggesting these external factors play only a supplementary role.
+Overall, these results reinforce that trust and distrust in GenAI are predominantly framed through firsthand use, with external narratives adding nuance but less weight \cite{openai2025howpeopleareusingchatGPT}.